Kamil-IT/do-everyday/README.md

 #### PUT

-For update boards, tasks, tasks managers you have to add JSON format compatible with boardDto, taskDto, taskManagersDto to body e.g. POST `api/v1/single_name_of_stuff/id`
+For update boards, tasks, tasks managers you have to add body which is in JSON format and compatible with boardDto, taskDto, taskManagersDto e.g. POST `api/v1/single_name_of_stuff/id`

 #### DELETE